rburrowes/code-challenge/QA.md

 [Front-end challenge](FRONTEND.md)

-Batman is a very demanding client, especially with the quality of his devices and the software they run.
-Bugs found are welcome.
+Batman is a very demanding client, Alfred could confirm, especially with the quality of his devices and the software they run.
+Bugs found are welcome and could save lives.
 Confidence in his tools is a requirement.
 Surprise him!

 ### Batcave Supercomputer API